-The Ph.D./BTS program is designed to train scholars who can serve the church worldwide as teachers, researchers, pastors, and leaders.
-The program aims at fostering faithfulness to the teaching of Scripture with a view toward strengthening and equipping the church in its mission.
-The program is thus a natural extension of the overall purpose of Wheaton College, as reflected in the institutional mission statement:
+The Program is designed to train scholars who can serve the church worldwide as teachers, researchers, pastors, and leaders.
+The Program aims at fostering faithfulness to the teaching of Scripture with a view toward strengthening and equipping the church in its mission.
+The Program is thus a natural extension of the overall purpose of Wheaton College, as reflected in the institutional mission statement: